n-goncalves/onlyoffice-ce-docker-license/README.md

 # Patched ONLYOFFICE Docs (Community Edition)

+## Update 2023-09-14

+Starting with v7.3.0, Onlyoffice switched their websocket library from sockjs to socket.io.
+That means the older mobile editor is now incompatible with the new onlyoffice sdk.
+As a working mobile editor was the main point of this repository, the project has reached a deadend and most likely won't be updated.
+You should look at other onlyoffice patches/forks if you want to use Onlyoffice without the concurrent user and configurations limits.

 ## Notes

 Please don't ask for setup support.
 I cannot support all your different setups.
 Sorry.